 The Parity for Disability Mission: Excellence in the provision of services and support for people with profound and multiple disabilities and their families.

-We invest in communication training for the staff and work with students to maintain and increase their communication skills.
 The range of interactive or assistive devices at each day service includes Eyegaze eye-controlled technology.

-Parity’s state-registered music therapists work with adults and children in a variety of settings including schools and colleges, day services, residential and family homes.
+Parity’s state-registered music therapists also work with adults and children in a variety of settings including schools and colleges, day services, residential and family homes.

 Parity’s Activity Scheme for young people runs during the Easter and Summer holidays and the emphasis of the scheme is on fun, giving those over 12 with multiple disabilities the opportunity to do the sorts of things other young people take for granted.